Marcel Proust: Early writing

 Beginning in 1895 Proust spent several years reading Thomas Carlyle, Ralph Waldo Emerson, and John Ruskin.
 Through this reading, he refined his theories of art and the role of the artist in society.
 Also, in Time Regained Proust's universal protagonist recalls having translated Ruskin's Sesame and Lilies.
 The artist's responsibility is to confront the appearance of nature, deduce its essence and retell or explain that essence in the work of art.
 Ruskin's view of artistic production was central to this conception, and Ruskin's work was so important to Proust that he claimed to know "by heart" several of Ruskin's books, including The Seven Lamps of Architecture, The Bible of Amiens, and Praeterita.

 Proust set out to translate two of Ruskin's works into French, but was hampered by an imperfect command of English.
-To compensate for this he made his translations a group affair: sketched out by his mother, the drafts were first revised by Proust, then by Marie Nordlinger, the English cousin of his friend and sometime lover Reynaldo Hahn, then finally polished by Proust.
+To compensate for this he made his translations a group affair: sketched out by his mother, the drafts were first revised by Proust, then by Marie Nordlinger, the English cousin of his friend and sometime lover Hahn, then finally polished by Proust.
 Questioned about his method by an editor, Proust responded, "I don't claim to know English; I claim to know Ruskin".
 The Bible of Amiens, with Proust's extended introduction, was published in French in 1904.
 Both the translation and the introduction were well-reviewed; Henri Bergson called Proust's introduction "an important contribution to the psychology of Ruskin", and had similar praise for the translation.
 At the time of this publication, Proust was already translating Ruskin's Sesame and Lilies, which he completed in June 1905, just before his mother's death, and published in 1906.
+Proust wrote a long preface to the translation, "On Reading", which itself became a noted work.
 Literary historians and critics have ascertained that, apart from Ruskin, Proust's chief literary influences included Balzac, Saint-Simon, Montaigne, Stendhal, Flaubert, George Eliot, Fyodor Dostoyevsky, and Leo Tolstoy.

-In Proust’s 1904 article "La mort des cathédrales" (The Death of Cathedrals) published in Le Figaro, Proust called Gothic cathedrals “probably the highest, and unquestionably the most original expression of French genius”.
+In Proust’s 1904 article "La mort des cathédrales" (The Death of Cathedrals) published in Le Figaro, Proust called Gothic cathedrals "probably the highest, and unquestionably the most original expression of French genius".